 Opening dates and times:

 Paultons Park and Peppa Pig World open throughout February half-term, then from mid-March to October, with selected dates in November and December.
-Opening times also vary throughout the year, but when we visited in April the Park opened at 10am and closed at 5:30pm.
+Opening times also vary throughout the year, but when we visited in August and in April the Park opened at 10am and closed at 5:30pm.
 There’s an interactive opening times calendar on the website, so you can check for specific dates there.

 How to get to Paultons Park